ItayRosen/Probus/README.md

 ---

-I created this project after finding (and reporting) vulnerabilities in my chain of dependencies (n8n, AI sdk, langraphjs and more), to help other developers better secure their code before a malicious actor takes advantage.
+Probus started as an internal supply chain security scanning tool that proved itself extremely efficient by finding vulnerabilities in top open source packages (e.g. n8n, AI sdk, langraphjs and more).
+It is now open-source to help developers better secure their codebase & supply chain.
+Probus' edge lies in its ability to scale its scanning capabilities with open models (by using OpenRouter).

 ## What it does